Skip to main content

 Expedited

-This pathway is designed for individuals who have completed a bachelor’s degree.
-It leverages demonstrated skills to complete the program in an expedited manner.
-Expedited programs are offered through several Michigan colleges and universities.
+Expedited pathways are offered by approved Michigan EPPs at a bachelor’s or post-bachelor's level and leverage previous experience or skills to allow for individuals to complete a program in an expedited manner.
 Many expedited programs are residencies, designed for individuals who are interested in being employed as full-time teachers while concurrently working toward certification.
+Other expedited programs allow for stand-alone special education or English as a second language endorsements on a Michigan teaching certificate.
 The required reading coursework is typically embedded throughout the program.
 Passage of MTTC content examinations is required before recommendation for certification.

 Learn more about expedited programs